nickolas-pohilets/swift-evolution/proposals/NNNN-anonymous-structs.md

 ## Source compatibility

-This change is additive, however there may be rare cases involving overhead sets where it introduces ambiguity where no ambiguity was previously present.
+This change is additive, however there may be rare cases involving overload sets where it introduces ambiguity where no ambiguity was previously present.

 ## Effect on ABI stability